-Mental Health Services You Pay Inpatient psychiatric hospitalization No charge Individual outpatient mental health evaluation and treatment \$10 per visit Group outpatient mental health treatment \$5 per visit Substance Use Disorder Treatment You Pay Inpatient detoxification No charge Individual outpatient substance use disorder evaluation and treatment \$10 per visit Group outpatient substance use disorder treatment \$5 per visit Home Health Services You Pay Home health care (part-time, intermittent) No charge Other You Pay Eyeglasses or contact lenses every 24 months Amount in excess of \$150 Allowance Amount in excess of \$150 Allowance Eyeglasses or contact lenses every 24 months Amount in excess of \$150 Allowance Amount in excess of \$500 Allowance per aid Eyeglasses or contact lenses every 24 months Amount in excess of \$150 Allowance Amount in excess of \$500 Allowance per aid No charge Eyeglasses or contact lenses every 24 months Amount in excess of \$150 Allowance Amount in excess of \$500 Allowance per aid No charge 20 percent Coinsurance
+Mental Health Services You Pay Inpatient psychiatric hospitalization No charge Individual outpatient mental health evaluation and treatment \$10 per visit Group outpatient mental health treatment \$5 per visit Substance Use Disorder Treatment You Pay Inpatient detoxification No charge Individual outpatient substance use disorder evaluation and treatment \$10 per visit Group outpatient substance use disorder treatment \$5 per visit Home Health Services You Pay Home health care (part-time, intermittent) No charge Other You Pay Eyeglasses or contact lenses every 24 months Amount in excess of \$150 Allowance Hearing aid(s) every 36 months Amount in excess of \$500 Allowance for each ear Skilled Nursing Facility care (up to 100 days per benefit period) No charge External prosthetic and orthotic devices as described in this EOC 20 percent Coinsurance Ostomy, urological, and wound care supplies 20 percent Coinsurance Meals delivered to your home immediately following discharge from a Plan Hospital or Skilled Nursing Facility as an inpatient No charge up to three meals per day in a consecutive four-week period, once per calendar year

 This is a summary of the most frequently asked-about benefits.
-This chart does not explain benefits, Cost Share, out-of-pocket maximums, exclusions, or limitations, nor does it list all benefits and Cost Share amounts.
+This chart does not explain benefits, Cost Share, out-ofpocket maximums, exclusions, or limitations, nor does it list all benefits and Cost Share amounts.
 For a complete explanation, refer to the "Benefits and Your Cost Share" and "Exclusions, Limitations, Coordination of Benefits, and Reductions" sections.